mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

   - **Result explanation**: An explanation after the example code that describes the result and how the code works.
 - In general, the code example should not only demonstrate the syntax of the feature and how it is used, but also highlight the purpose and situations in which a web developer might want or need to use the feature.
 - If you are working with a large piece of example code, it may make sense to break it up into smaller logical parts so that they can be described individually.
-- When adding [live samples](/en-US/docs/MDN/Writing_guidelines/Page_structures/Live_samples) <!--link to be revised-->, it's helpful to be aware that all of the {{HTMLElement("pre")}} blocks in the area that contains the sample are concatenated together before running the example, which lets you break any or all of the HTML, CSS, and JavaScript into multiple segments, each optionally with its own descriptions, headings, and so forth.
+- When adding [live samples](/en-US/docs/MDN/Writing_guidelines/Page_structures/Live_samples), it's helpful to be aware that all of the {{HTMLElement("pre")}} blocks in the area that contains the sample are concatenated together before running the example, which lets you break any or all of the HTML, CSS, and JavaScript into multiple segments, each optionally with its own descriptions, headings, and so forth.
 This makes documenting code incredibly powerful and flexible.

 To learn about how to style or format code examples for MDN Web Docs, see [Guidelines for styling code examples](/en-US/docs/MDN/Writing_guidelines/Writing_style_guide/Code_style_guide).

+### Cross-references

+When linking to a page on MDN, follow sentence casing in the link text, that is, match the case used in the page title.
+Don't use quotation marks around the link text.
+To add a link to a page on MDN, use the following style:

+- **Correct**: "Refer to the [Getting started with HTML](/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started) guide."
+- **Incorrect**: "Refer to the "[Getting started with HTML](/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started)" guide."

+Follow similar style when linking to a section on a page, as shown below:

+- **Correct**: "For more information, see the [Allocation in JavaScript](/en-US/docs/Web/JavaScript/Memory_management#allocation_in_javascript) section on the Memory management page."

+If the section you're linking to is on the same page, indicate so by hinting at the location of the section by using the words "above" or "below".

+- **Correct**: "This concept is described in more detail in the [Accessibility concerns](/en-US/docs/Web/CSS/gradient/repeating-conic-gradient#accessibility_concerns) section below."

+You can link part of a sentence to an article or the section of an article.
+Be mindful to use descriptive phrases as link texts to provide enough context for the page being linked.

+- **Correct**: "Learn more about [how to add a user interface with a chrome.manifest](/en-US/docs/Extensions/Bootstrapped_extensions#Adding_user_interface_with_a_chrome.manifest).
+- **Incorrect**: "Click [here](/en-US/docs/Extensions/Bootstrapped_extensions#Adding_user_interface_with_a_chrome.manifest) to learn more."
+- **Incorrect**: "Read [this article](/en-US/docs/Extensions/Bootstrapped_extensions#Adding_user_interface_with_a_chrome.manifest) to learn more."

 ### External links